Ted's Hiking World American Canyon

 American Canyon Creek Falls, 15'

-Dudleya White Meadowfoam at creekside
+White Meadowfoam at creekside

-Lupine Dudleya
+Dudleya

-Dudleya This White Globe Lily is popular
+This White Globe Lily is popular

-I take almost no photographs on the rest of the walk, stopping only for numerous breathers and to let three pairs of horses pass.
+I take virtually no photographs on the rest of the walk, stopping only for numerous breathers and to let three pairs of horses pass.
 The air temperature is nearing 80° by this time, which is too hot for climbing 1,100 feet.
 Fortunately, today's trail is entirely shaded except for a short section near the falls.

 *